 Iaido, or Iaijutsu, centers around Iai, the art of drawing the sword, which itself is a significant component of Kenjutsu, the overarching term for Japanese swordsmanship.
 It offers a fascinating opportunity to explore the rich history, intricate techniques, and profound philosophical underpinnings of Japanese martial arts.

-This page and the Muso Shinden Iai Videos (Movies) is a mirror (a close mirror) to the pages that used to be at http://iai.whaleeaters.org/.
+This page and the Muso Shinden Iai Videos (Movies) are a mirror (a close mirror) to the pages that used to be at http://iai.whaleeaters.org/.
 I am not sure where those pages and videos came from or where they went, but they are very much worth saving for anyone interested in iaijutsu or iaido.
 These are mirrored here for the prosperity of iai.
-They are not in any way my work or to be contrued as anything other than a place for people to view the beauty of iai.
+They are not in any way my work or to be construed as anything other than a place for people to view the beauty of iai.

 As likely as other Japanese traditional martial arts, Iai branches into many schools and styles, though almost all of them are derived from a common mythological founder, named Jushin (or Shigenobu, HAYASHIZAKI Jinsuke, etc).
 Muso Shinden is also one of the successors of Jushin style.

 HAYASHIZAKI Shigenobu appeared circa 1560 – 1570, and devised some forms of sword-drawing arts (i.e., Batto Jutu, an alternative Japanese name of Iai) for the first time, defending against enemies’ sudden attack, or quickly and secretly assassinating those who were nominated by his boss.